What’s Essential - Identification of Funding Opportunities

 What to Do Once You Have Identified Potential Sponsors

-- application’s purpose, or problem to be addressed (if applicable), and context or background;
+- the purpose of the project or problem to be addressed, and any context or background;

 - project plan or experimental design(s);